 Hospitals and nursing homes in New York are required by state law to accept waste sharps from individual households.
 Some of the large drug store chains started taking in sharps from individuals a few years ago.
 These included CVS, Walgreens, and Rite Aid.
 You might want to call a local store and inquire if it offers this service.

 The FDA has this webpage on safely using sharps.
 FDA page

-Used gauze, gloves, and bandages safely may have blood, excrement, or other bodily fluids on them and hence be classified as infectious waste..
+Used gauze, gloves, and bandages may have blood, excrement, or other bodily fluids on them and hence be classified as infectious waste..
 Put them into plastic bags that can be sealed.
 You can find bags for sale that are specifically intended for medical waste.
 You might find these convenient, but they are not necessary - any sealable bag will do.
 When the bag is full or it is trash pickup day, seal the bag (to protect sanitation workers) and put it in the regular garbage pickup barrels.

 We recommend using specially made sharps containers for needles, but you don’t need special bags for gloves and bandages.
 However, dedicating bags just for used gloves and bandages is a good idea for isolating the waste within the house.

 Prescription medicines should be used only by patients they are prescribed for.
 If you have leftover medicine you don’t need, do not give it to someone else.
 Throw it away.

-Your local area might have dedicated centers for collecting unused and unwanted medicines.
+Your local community might have dedicated centers for collecting unused and unwanted medicines.
 Many retail drug stores also take them.
 The federal government’s Drug Enforcement Agency has a website that can tell you places (in the US) near you where you can turn in prescription drugs.
 Click Here.